devlace/azure-databricks-recommendation/README.md

 - [Python virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/)
 - [jq tool](https://stedolan.github.io/jq/download/)
 - Check the requirements.txt for list of necessary Python packages. (will be installed by `make requirements`)

-  Or Alternatively, you can use the Docker to deploy the solution in whcih case, you only need Docker.

 ### Development environment